 People with NES have periods of loss of or change in physical

 activity that resemble epileptic seizures or the

 People with NES usually exhibit only one symptom.
 But if

 episodes recur, the symptom may reappear but in a different location or

 Treatment of NES varies with each person.
 The goals of treatment

-for NES are to relieve the stress or emotional conflicts that may be causing
+for NES are to relieve the stress or an emotional conflict that may be causing

 the loss of or change in physical function.
+Physical causes, such as low blood sugar or a heart issue, are treated as needed.
 Treatment may include medicines,

 counseling, or specific life changes, such as a job